andymikulski/andymikulski.github.io/dev/_posts/projects/serenity-forge/2018-8-20-serenity-forge-terrain.md

 In order to obtain an "infinite" landscape, a large majority of the terrain generation is driven through [Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise), and some procedural path generation using some [flow fields](https://en.wikipedia.org/wiki/Vector_field).
 A `GameSeed` class allows us to recreate a game's environment, paths, etc by altering the internal random number generator's seed value when the game first starts.

-The world-building class handles rendering chunks of the world using [Marching Cubes](https://en.wikipedia.org/wiki/Marching_cubes) based on generated perlin values.
+The world-building class handles rendering chunks of the world using [Marching Cubes](https://en.wikipedia.org/wiki/Marching_cubes) based on generated Perlin values.
 Essentially, the generated noise serves as a heightmap across the world.
-The marching cubes algorithm is performed for each chunk, checking against the height/noise values provided by our perlin-based height functions, and generating a mesh accordingly.
+The marching cubes algorithm is performed for each chunk, checking against the height/noise values provided by our Perlin-based height functions, and generating a mesh accordingly.

 ## Terrain Design Features

 In order to achieve a certain design aesthetic, the terrain generation requires the ability to be tuned and adhere to a set of rules when generating the world.
 The below screenshot demonstrates some terrain features we were interested in for the world:

 ![Non-smoothed terrain example](https://i.imgur.com/v9cVqxD.png)
 <label>This (pre-smoothed) terrain demonstrates a number of landmass features: lakes/ponds, wide hills, and steep stone pillars.
-These features are controlled all through code and can be adjusted by hand (i.e. hardcoded values) or could even fluctuate based on the current game seed.</label>
+These features are controlled all through code and can be adjusted by hand (i.e. hard-coded values) or could even fluctuate based on the current game seed.</label>

 An important note is that since the terrain generation essentially treats the perlin noise values as a heightmap, there is no way to create "layered" terrain.
 That is, we could not create terrain featuring caves or overhangs.
 This did not affect the game design, and actually made programming a bit easier as the world could be regarded as a simple 2D plane - see [plots 'n' paths](/dev/serenity-forge/paths-n-plots/#plot-discovery) for an example.